hgraph-io/hgraph-docs/docs/graphql-api/authorization.md

 ## Developer playground

-The quickest way to get started is to use the GraphiQL editor on our [playground console](https://console.hgraph.io).
+The quickest way to get started is to use the GraphQL editor on our [playground console](https://console.hgraph.io).

 The editor in our developer portal to help you develop queries specifically for your use case.
 You can also use whichever GraphQL client you choose.